 Note: The personal information on this form is being collected to support the administrative requirements of the local authorities election process and is authorized under sections 21 and 27 of the Local Authorities Election Act and section 33(c) of the Freedom of Information and Protection of Privacy Act.
 The personal information will be managed in compliance with the privacy provisions of the Freedom of Information and Protection of Privacy Act.
-If you have any questions concerning the collection of this personal information, please contact information, please contact Title of the Responsible Official Business Phone Number LOCAL JURISDICTION: Town of Legal , PROVINCE OF ALBERTA We, the undersigned electors of Town of Legal Name of Local Jurisdiction and Ward (if applicable) , nominate Candidate Surname of Given Names 9.
-Comple ete Address and postal code as a candidate at the election about to be held for the office of Office Nominated for Since Norminated for of Name o of Local Jurisdiction of the Local Authorities Election Ac RS ELIGIBLE TO VOTE in this election in at and sections 4(4) and 74 of the Education of the passes a bylaw under section 27(2) of the Egible to vote may be required.
-Act (if applicable) If a city or a board Printed Name of Elector Complete Address and Postal Code of Elector Signature of Elector
+If you have any questions concerning the collection of this personal information, please contact

+Title of the Responsible Official Business Phone Number LOCAL JURISDICTION: Town of Legal , PROVINCE OF ALBERTA We, the undersigned electors of Town of Legal Name of Local Jurisdiction and Ward , nominate (if applicable) Candidate Surname of Compl ete Address and postal code as a candidate at the election about to be held for the office of Office Nominated for ofName of Local Jurisdiction Signatures of at least 5 ELECTOI of the Local Authorities Election Ac RS ELIGIBLE TO VOTE in this election in the section of the sections 4(4) and 74 of the Education to the section 27(2) of the Education 27 Act (if applicable) If a city or a board Printed Name of Elector Complete Address and Postal Code of Elector Signature of Elector ×